krishnendhup/Books-Read/README.md

 * 80/20 Principle - Robert Koch
 * Be Happy - Patrick Lindsay
 * The Diabetes Code - Dr Jason Fung
+* The subtle art of not giving a Fuck - Mark Manson

 Technical